-The task force publishes and maintains a series or articles on disaster preparation, offers residents free disaster related training & more!
+The task force publishes and maintains a series of articles on disaster preparation, offers residents free disaster related training and more!

 The following organizations provide services and valuable information on how to stay prepared.